 - How to design a successful internal launch.

-- 8 internal comms ideas your employees will love (and actually read).
-When you’re the person charged with getting people to hear, see and remember your message in all that noise, competition is tough.
-But what about when the message is an internal business one?
-How can you make an impact when budgets are tight and the audience is, at times, rather less interested than they should be?
-We’ve looked at some successful marketing campaigns — both external viral campaigns and powerful internal campaigns – to compile 8 innovative internal comms ideas that will make your employees sit up, and take notice.
+- Getting customers to hear, see, and remember your message through all of the noise is tough.
+But what about your coworkers?
+This post looks at some successful marketing campaigns — both external viral campaigns and powerful internal campaigns — and provides eight innovative internal comms ideas that will make your employees sit up and take notice.

-- Tips for organising a spectacular business launch party.
+- Tips for organizing a spectacular business launch party.

-- Four steps and strategies to have a 7-figure launch without a budget or a list.
+- Four steps and strategies to have a seven-figure launch without a budget or a list.

-- 7 Reasons Why A Great Product Launch Can Fail and How To Avoid It: It’s reported that 70% of all new product launches fail in the first year.
+- It’s reported that 70% of all new product launches fail in the first year.
 The question is, why do some succeed when. others fail?
-Having seen both sides of the product launch picture, here are a few pitfalls to watch out for.
+Here are seven reasons why a great product launch can fail and how to avoid it.

-- If you don’t have the right KPIs and your employees are not informed, your product will most likely fail.
-Here’s how to avoid this. https://www.business.com/articles/why-your-product-will-fail/
+- If you don’t have the right KPIs and your employees are not informed, your product will most likely fail. https://www.business.com/articles/why-your-product-will-fail/

 - From Pragmatic Marketing, an article about some other common missteps in scheduling and launching projects. https://pragmaticmarketing.com/resources/articles/10-common-project-management-mistakes

-- How to measure the success of your product features?
+- Similarly, how to measure the success of your product features?

 5. Wrap it up

-- 7 steps to a simple retrospective.
-If you’re new to running a project retrospective, here’s a good start that will help you feel confident about what you’re doing and assist your team in staying positive as they go through the process
+- If you’re new to running a project retrospective, here are seven steps that will help you feel confident about what you’re doing and assist your team in staying positive as they go through the process.

-- It may not shock you, but there are a number of ways to conduct retrospectives.
+- There are a number of ways to conduct retrospectives.
 If you’re running an Agile team, they’re likely familiar with one of these, but it’s often valuable to mix up your retrospective process every few projects so that things stay fresh. https://backlog.com/blog/three-ways-run-productive-retrospective/

-- In the spirit of keeping retrospectives fresh, you can read about the “Star Fish” method or the “Five Whys” method of retrospectives here.
-For larger organizations, you can even read about how to conduct a retrospective of retrospectives for when you’ve already had team-focused retrospectives and now you want to see what high level conclusions you can draw from them. https://blog.versionone.com/valuable-agile-retrospectives-how-to-do-them/
+- In the spirit of keeping retrospectives fresh, you can read about the “Star Fish” method or the “Five Whys” methods here.
+You can even conduct a retrospective of retrospectives, if you’re into that sort of thing. https://blog.versionone.com/valuable-agile-retrospectives-how-to-do-them/

 - Literally an entire website devoted to fun retrospectives.

-- If you’re looking for a tool to use to help you through your next sprint retrospective, this article has you set with 25 tools you can try out and use in restrospectives for distributed–or co-located–teams.
+- Looking for a little help to get you through your next sprint retrospective?
+This article provides 25 tools you can try out and use in retrospectives for distributed or co-located teams.

 Applying lessons learned

 - Once you’ve conducted a project retro, what’s next?
-Here are some steps you can apply to your team or even across your organization to https://www.benlinders.com/2018/improve-software-quality-with-retrospectives/
+Here are some steps to take to ensure your hard work wasn’t for naught. https://www.benlinders.com/2018/improve-software-quality-with-retrospectives/

 - Here’s a quick podcast on how to use retrospectives to help your organization change and better itself by applying the lessons learned, re-enforcing what’s good, and celebrating wins together.